sagi-schein/curvelib/README.md

 curvelib
 ========

-small haskell library for curve manipualtion
+small haskell library for curve manipulation
+Currently only supports Bezier curves
+On my plan is to augment it to Hermite curves and B-spline curves